McTavishLab/mctavishlab.github.io/research.md

 permalink: /research/
 ---

-<span style="color:red;">Webpage under development</span>

-I'm working on phylogenetic methods and genomics.
-My focus is on developing efficient methods that take advantage of the novel information in genomic data.
+My focus is on developing efficient methods that take advantage of the novel information in large scale data sets.

 ## Current projects: